killertofus/awesome/readme.md

 # pop-os version

-note that lsd is not in the mint repos yet and is a third party install
+note that lsd is not in the pop repos yet and is a third party install

 git clone  -b pop-os https://github.com/killertofus/awesome/